Eddykasp/dnd-combat-sim/README.md

   - *ac* (number)
   - *initiative* (number)
   - *atk* (number)

+### reaction.Reaction
+The Reaction constructor takes a trigger function as a parameter.
+This trigger function is called when checking if reaction is triggered before a hit is applied.
+The signature of this function must be as follows: ```triggerFunction(self, atkRoll) : boolean```.
+It should contain the effect of the reaction (a buff maybe) and the return value should reflect whether or not the reaction was triggered.

+#### reaction.reactions
+The reactions object contains the following prepared trigger functions, which can be used to create reactions:
+- **parry**: parrying allows the combatant to raise their AC by 2 for one attack each round

 ### Party
 The party object serves to group multiple combatants together, they will fight together and follow a common party strategy.
 The members of a party can be accessed through ```party.members```.